 There’s not really a fat suction cost ratio that can be easily applied to liposuction if you’re wondering exactly how much the procedure will set you back.
 And it’s not uncommon for patients to wonder about exactly that.
 These days, figuring out the price of a plastic surgery procedure is half the battle—and a significant amount of patient research goes into trying to anticipate the cost of any given procedure.

 Liposuction is not immune from that.
-Indeed, liposuction cost is something that many plastic surgeons are beginning to make more transparent, from Houston liposuction surgeons to New York lipo specialists.
+Indeed, liposuction cost is something that many plastic surgeons are beginning to make more transparent, from Chicago liposuction surgeons to New York lipo specialists.
 The main reason for that is simple: in most cases, liposuction must be paid for out of pocket.

 That’s true for almost all aesthetic plastic surgery procedures (with the exception of perhaps breast reduction or blepharoplasty).
 Unless there is a medical, health-related reason for you to get a procedure, your insurance likely won’t cover it.
 Which means those expenses come out of your pocket (though, maybe not all at once).